chevere/docs/components/Action.md

 The Action components are in charge of providing a context for executing any given instruction.
 Action is the basic building block for incoming actions to the application.

-An action will run the `run` method passing

 ## Defining an Action

 [ActionInterface](../reference/Chevere/Interfaces/Action/ActionInterface.md) describes the interface for the component in charge of defining an action.